Ivan-Montes/microservices-plus-servers/README.md

 # microservices-plus-servers

-:construction: Test project with microservices + eureka + config server + message broker + feign
+Test project with microservices + eureka + config server + message broker + feign

+##### About Message-Broker RabbitMQ

+You could use whatever [these methods](https://www.rabbitmq.com/download.html) for adding your own server